CubeVic/New_aggregator/README.md

 ## Why I want News aggregator

-Every morning I read the news to find the news articles.
-I browse several sites, so I spend lots of time scrolling and navigating the web looking for those news articles.
+Every morning I read the news, to find the news articles, I browse several sites.

-But clickbait and inflammatory titles sometimes get me to boring hallow articles.
+I spend lots of time scrolling and navigating the web looking for those news articles, but clickbait and inflammatory titles sometimes get me, and I ended wasting time in boring hallow articles.

-I need a way to get articles from specific sources and a summary so i can decide if i should skip them.
+I need a way to get articles from specific sources and a summary, so I can decide if i should skip them.

 ## The Idea
 Use News API as a source of articles and use telegram as a delivery method.